jitusharma7/Talent-Acquisition_Attrition-Rate/README.md

 * Firm should introduce new offering/schemes  based on these 3 features combination so that attrition rate can reduce.

 ## Credit
+[dare2xompete](https://https://dare2compete.com/) - This project has been done on this competitive platform.